gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 ### Static

-Right now, your home page is empty because you've added no content, and because its template includes no logic.
-Let's change that by adding some text to your home page template (`layouts/index.html`):
+Right now, your homepage is empty because you've added no content, and because its template includes no logic.
+Let's change that by adding some text to your homepage template (`layouts/index.html`):

 ```html
 $ vi themes/zafta/layouts/index.html